curioustorvald/Terrarum/MECHNANICS.md

 * Works like Ampere in electronics.
     - Health: Regen per time
     - Magic: Out power per time
+    - "I somewhat doubt this now..." --Torvald, 2017-03-12

+## Resource management ##

+* Tools/Weapons have durability
+    - And NOTHING IS INDESTRUCTIBLE (just cooldown time if they are "endgame" items, but not the weapon with highest damage -- see how Master Sword works in Zelda BotW)
+        - Hookshots are the exception!
+    - I was against it, but now I think it would make the game more playable --Torvald, 2017-03-12

 ## Civilisation ##